Fixing TSW (Topical Steroid Withdrawal)

-EDIT: Click here to read a letter on TSW to the followers of HarlanMD.com, from Dr. Steven Harlan
+EDIT: Click here to read a letter on TSW to the followers of HarlanMD.com, from Dr. Steve Harlan

 It’s a classic story repeated over and over: “I started using a topical steroid on my face for a rash, the rash got worse when I stopped using it, and my doctor then gave me a stronger topical steroid.”
 When the patient finally stops using their steroid, they can experience red, burning skin that sometimes lasts for years - or longer.
 This condition is known as Topical Steroid Withdrawal (TSW).
 In this article, you will learn what causes TSW, how to prevent it, and how to dramatically improve your own treatment of this condition.